 - Thin.
-When Google sees thin content – i.e. just a few lines on a page, or a page that provides little to no value to a viewer – it may assume that you’re using manipulative strategies to draw traffic, and slap you with a penalty.
+When Google sees a page that provides little value to a viewer it may assume you’re using manipulative strategies to draw traffic.

 - Irrelevant.
 If you’re trying to boost your results for a certain keyword, make sure the content you’re posting is 100% relevant.
 Do some research into the topics related to your keyword to make sure your targets are relevant to the content on your page.

 If you’re ever in doubt, there are a few ways to tell whether your content falls under any of these categories.
 First, you can have another person read it, ideally someone outside of your company who falls into your consumer demographics.
-You can also run it through the MarketMuse Content Analyzer to get a read on your content depth, keyword use, and how it compares to similar pieces of content out there.
+You can also run it through the MarketMuse Content Analyzer.
+Here you'll get a read on your content depth, keyword use, and how it compares to similar existing pieces of content.
 This will give you specific guidance on ways you can improve, taking much of the guesswork out of the process.